ahrtr/etcd-issues/docs/troubleshooting/how_to_debug_large_db_size_issue.md

 ```

 If the behavior (db size exceeds the quota) isn't expected, then you'd better figure out the root cause and resolve
 it firstly.
-If you insist on apply solutions mentioned above, it can just mitigate the issue instead of resolving it.
+If you insist on applying solutions mentioned above, it can mitigate the issue instead of resolving it.